Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - confirmed
     source-id: lore-early-symptoms-confirmed
 -->
-- Early symptoms in humans were mistaken for fatigue or anxiety.
+- First signs were brushed off as exhaustion, stress, or flu.
+By the time people realized it was more, it was too late.
 <!-- /show-if -->

 <!-- show-if
     discovery: collapse-timeline
     state: undiscovered
-    confidence: 47
+    confidence: 40
     unlocks: []
     tags:
         - origin